You had surgery to get a new knee joint.

 How active will I be after I go home?

-How long will I need to use crutches or a walker after I go home?
+- How long will I need to use crutches or a walker after I go home?

 Will I have pain medicines when I go home?
 How should I take them?

-Will I need to take blood thinners when I go home?
-How often?
-How long?
-Do I need to have my blood drawn to monitor how the medications affect me?
+- Do I need to have my blood drawn to monitor how the drugs affect me?

 How can I get my home ready before I go to the hospital?

 What are the signs that something is wrong with my new knee?

 How do I take care of my surgical wound?

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.